 Finally, being strong in the Lord and the power of His might, I put on the complete armor of God (1) that I might be able to stand against the attacks of the enemy, and having done all to stand, I stand (1)(Ephesians 6:10-13).

 I take up the shield of faith with which I quench all the fiery darts of the enemy!
 (Ephesians 6:16) Faith comes by hearing and hearing by the Word of God (Romans 10:17).
-I count it all joy when I fall into various trials and tribulations (1) for the trying of my faith produces perseverance and perseverance having its perfect work I am made perfect and complete lacking nothing (James 1:2-4).
+I count it all joy when I fall into various trials and tribulations (1) for the trying of my faith produces perseverance and perseverance has its perfect work making me perfect and complete lacking nothing (James 1:2-4).
 Tribulation produces endurance (1), endurance produces character, character produces hope, and hope does not disappoint because the love of God is shed abroad in our heart by You Holy Spirit who has been given to us (Romans 5:3-5).
 Jesus, you are the Lord our shield!
-(Yahweh-Magen (1), Psalms 28:7.
+Yahweh-Magen (1), (Psalms 28:7.
 John 17:15)

-I wield the sword of the Spirit, which is the Word of God alive and powerful sharper than any two-edged sword dividing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the spiritual heart (Ephesians 6:17,18.
+I wield the sword of the Spirit, which is the Word of God alive and powerful sharper than any two-edged sword dividing the soul and of spirit, joints and of marrow, and discerning the thoughts and intentions of the spiritual heart (Ephesians 6:17,18.
 Hebrews 4:12).
 Set a watch over my mouth to keep the door of my lips that I may only say things today that are full of grace and truth (Psalms 141:3.
 Ephesians 4:29.
 Ephesians 5:4.
 Colossians 3:8,9.
 Colossians 4:6) Jesus, you are the Lord our victory, and we rally around your banner of conquest!
-(Yahweh-Nissi (1), Exodus 17:15.
+Yahweh-Nissi (1), (Exodus 17:15.
 1 Corinthians 15:57)

 I choose today not to have any other God besides You (1) (Exodus 20:3) Please bring to my remembrance unrepented times (4) I have worshipped another God that I might repent (5).